Kequc/nano-records/README.md

 db.doc.create(body, cb[err, doc]);
 ```

-Create a document with the given body, you may choose to include a custom `_id` attribute here if you wish.
-This command will create a database if it's missing, then persist a new document, and run the given callback with an error and undefined, or null and a NanoRecords document.
+Create a document you may choose to include a custom `_id` attribute here if you wish.
+This command will create a database if it's missing, then persist a new document, then run the given callback with an error and undefined, or null and a NanoRecords document.

 ```javascript
 db.doc.get(id, cb[err, doc]);
 ```

-Find a document it will run the given callback with an error and undefined, or null and a NanoRecords document.
+Find a document, callback will return an error and undefined, or null and a NanoRecords document.

 ### NanoRecords document